heremaps/here-data-sdk-cpp/README.md

 ## Why Use

-The Open Location Platform (OLP) SDK for C++ provides support for the core HERE OLP use cases through a set of native C++ interfaces.
-The SDK is intended to save your time and effort on using OLP REST APIs.
-It provides a set of stable APIs that simplify complex OLP operations and keeps up to date with the latest OLP REST API changes.
+The HERE Data SDK for C++ provides support for the core HERE platform use cases through a set of native C++ interfaces.
+The SDK is intended to save your time and effort on using HERE REST APIs.
+It provides a set of stable APIs that simplify complex platform operations and keeps up to date with the latest HERE REST API changes.

-The OLP SDK for C++ is a modern (C++11), lightweight, and modular SDK with minimal dependencies targeted towards a wide range of hardware platforms from embedded devices to desktops.
+The Data SDK for C++ is a modern (C++11), lightweight, and modular SDK with minimal dependencies targeted towards a wide range of hardware platforms from embedded devices to desktops.

 This SDK lets you:

-- Authenticate to HERE OLP using client credentials
+- Authenticate to HERE platform using client credentials
 - Read catalog and partition metadata
-- Retrieve data from versioned and volatile layers of OLP catalogs
+- Retrieve data from versioned, volatile, and stream layers of the platform catalogs
-- Upload data to OLP
+- Upload data to the platform

-Additionally, the SDK includes classes for work with geospatial tiling schemes that are used by most OLP catalog layers.
+Additionally, the SDK includes classes for work with geospatial tiling schemes that are used by most platform catalog layers.

 ## Backward Compatibility

 We try to develop and maintain our API in a way that preserves its compatibility with the existing applications.
-Changes in OLP SDK for C++ are greatly influenced by the Data API development.
+Changes in the Data SDK for C++ are greatly influenced by the Data API development.
 Data API introduces breaking changes 6 months in advance.
-Therefore, you may need to migrate to a new version of OLP SDK for C++ every half a year.
+Therefore, you may need to migrate to a new version of the Data SDK for C++ every half a year.

 For more information on Data API, see its <a href="https://developer.here.com/olp/documentation/data-api/data_dev_guide/index.html" target="_blank">Developer Guide</a> and <a href="https://developer.here.com/olp/documentation/data-api/api-reference.html" target="_blank">API Reference</a>.

-When new API is introduced in OLP SDK for C++, the old one is not deleted straight away.
+When new API is introduced in the Data SDK for C++, the old one is not deleted straight away.
 The standard API deprecation time is 6 months.
 It gives you time to switch to new code.
 However, we do not provide ABI backward compatibility.

-All of the deprecated methods, functions, and parameters are documented in the OLP SDK for C++ <a href="https://developer.here.com/olp/documentation/sdk-cpp/api_reference/index.html" target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/CHANGELOG.md" target="_blank">changelog</a>.
+All of the deprecated methods, functions, and parameters are documented in the Data SDK for C++ <a href="https://developer.here.com/olp/documentation/sdk-cpp/api_reference/index.html" target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/CHANGELOG.md" target="_blank">changelog</a>.

 ## Supported Platforms

-The table below lists the platforms on which the OLP SDK for C++ has been tested.
+The table below lists the platforms on which the HERE Data SDK for C++ has been tested.

 | Platform                   | Minimum requirement     |
 | :------------------------- | :---------------------- |